History of Alexandria, Virginia: District of Columbia

 In 1791, Alexandria was included in the area chosen by George Washington to become the District of Columbia.
 A portion of the City of Alexandria—known as "Old Town"--- and all of today's Arlington County share the distinction of having been originally in Virginia, ceded to the U.S. Government to form the District of Columbia, and later retroceded to Virginia by the federal government in 1846, when the District was reduced in size to exclude the portion south of the Potomac River.
 The City of Alexandria was re-chartered in 1852.

-In 1814, during the War of 1812, a British fleet launched a successful Raid on Alexandria, which surrendered without a fight.
-As agreed in the terms of surrender the British looted stores and warehouses of mainly flour, tobacco, cotton, wine, and sugar.
+In 1814, during the War of 1812, the British military carried out a successful raid on Alexandria, which surrendered without a fight.
+In order to avoid the town's destruction, twenty-two merchant ships and large quantities of flour, tobacco, cotton, wine, and sugar were handed over by Alexandria's municipal authorities to the British.

 From 1828 to 1836, Alexandria was home to the Franklin & Armfield Slave Market, one of the largest slave trading companies in the country.
 By the 1830s, they were sending more than 1,000 slaves annually from Alexandria to their Natchez, Mississippi, and New Orleans markets to help meet the demand for slaves in Mississippi and surrounding states.
 Later owned by Price, Birch & Co., the slave pen became a jail under Union occupation.